The box-shadow property in CSS is used to put a shadow in HTML elements (sometimes referred to as “drop shadows”, ala Photoshop/Figma).

 Example 4: Adding Inner Shadow

 Inner shadows are very useful when you want to create a visual effect like a button that looks clicked.
-This example shows you how to add an inner shadow around the box or HTML element by using the inset property of the box-shadow.
+This example shows you how to add a CSS inner shadow using box-shadow around the box or HTML element by using the inset property of the box-shadow.

 Output: